Rote Island: Tourist attractions

 Rote has many historical relics including fine antique Chinese porcelain, as well as ancient arts and traditions.
 Several prominent Indonesian figures were born in Rote.
 A popular music instrument, Sasando, is made of palm leaves.

 In the eastern part of the island is a pond in Landu Village that has non-poisonous jellyfish.
 The pond also has a white sandy beach.

 Rote Island, also known as Rote Ndao, is an island consisting of 96 small islands and 6 of them are inhabited.
 Many islands have natural beaches and other natural and frequent tourism, but so far only local tourists often come to Rote.
-10 of the most famous tourist attractions in Rote that are Bo'a beach, Nemberala beach, Lutu Babatu beach, Falii water located in West Rote, Oesosole beach in East Rote, Termanu stone in central Rote, Laguna Nirwana in Southwest Rote, Oekode Waterfall, Zero Point Rote and Inaoe beach in South Rote.
+Ten of the most famous tourist attractions in Rote are Bo'a beach, Nemberala beach, Lutu Babatu beach, Falii water located in West Rote, Oesosole beach in East Rote, Termanu stone in central Rote, Laguna Nirwana in Southwest Rote, Oekode Waterfall, Zero Point Rote and Inaoe beach in South Rote.